mathyba/snowcrash/README.md

 - Volumes give access to local project directory from within the container.
 This makes it possible to modify files without reloading the container.
 - Hosts ethernet are made visible from within the container, so that the container may communicate with the VM

+## Exercice resolution

+A detailed walkthrough to solve the challenge in interactive mode is provided in each level directory.